 What networks do they unlock?

-It’s important that they have a wide number of networks, especially all of the UK networks.
-There is no point if they can unlock every iPhone that is locked to a handful of obscure carriers that nobody is going to need.
-They have to be able to unlock every model of iPhone from every popular network
+It’s important that they have a wide number of networks, especially all the UK networks.
+There is no point if they can only unlock iPhones locked to a handful of obscure carriers.
+They have to be able to unlock every model of iPhone from every popular network.

-Price isn’t everything.
-I get that.
-If one website is cheaper than another but takes twice as long, then that’s not good.
-However, if the object of this is to move to a cheaper SIM only deal, to save money, we can’t be paying more than our savings to unlock the iPhone.
+Price isn’t everything of course.
+If one website is cheaper than another, but takes twice as long, that’s not good.
+But we can’t spend too much.
+If the object of the unlock, is to move to a cheaper SIM only deal to save money, we can’t pay more than our savings to unlock the iPhone.

 How fast was the iPhone unlock?

 Like I said before, there is no point in me recommending a website that takes 6-8 weeks to carry out an iPhone unlock.
-It’s important for you to realise that this is a process, and there can be delays, especially as the unlocking company needs to get confirmation from Apple that the iPhone IMEI has been updated in their database.
-But it definitely shouldn’t take weeks and weeks
+It’s important for you to realise that this is a process.
+And there can be delays.
+The unlocking company needs to get confirmation from Apple that the iPhone’s IMEI has been in their database.
+But it definitely shouldn’t take weeks and weeks.

 How to Unlock your iPhone